rss logo

 root@host:~# smbcontrol all reload-config

-• Edit /etc/rsyslog.conf file to set the facility7 rule
+• Edit the /etc/rsyslog.conf file to define a rule for the local7 facility.

 ###############